 This piece is a part of our new Q+A series.

-What is your name, title, and 3-5 things you want people to know about you?
+Name, title, what are 3-5 things you want people to know about you?

 If you’re originally from Greenville, why have you stayed here?
 If you’re not, what brought you here?